Also known as the Akagama (Red kiln)

 Day 6 – Down firing / Reduction Cool (Optional) 6-12 hours

-Wood 2-5 Cords of wood depending on the length of firing and ash desired.
+Wood 2-5 Cords of wood depending on the length of firing and ash build-up desired.

 All work should be bisqued so that the preheating can proceed more rapidly.
 You still want to take time to preheat the kiln properly.
 The method for preheating that I use was introduced to me by Furutani Michio.
 His philosophy, which I can attest to from experience, is to fire the kiln first, then the work.
 This simply means you need to take a day to preheat the kiln and all of the kiln furniture so that you are not using up energy later in the firing.

 I start with a propane burner in the front of the kiln over night.
 Simply open one of the primary airports and set the burner up inside, adjusting the flame so that it is not directly hitting any of the work.
 Secure the burner so that it cannot easily be knocked out of the primary airport by a passing animal in the night.
 The damper is closed and all view ports are open to allow moisture / steam from wadding to escape the kiln.
 Preheating with the burner can be any where from 6-12 hours.
 This is done over night to give your self a good nights rest.